 These grievance procedures are promulgated to provide an adequate, reliable, and impartial channel for resolution of the grievances of students who feel they have been discriminated against on the basis of race, color, religion, sex, national origin, age, disability, veteran status, sexual orientation, or gender identify or expression in any of the policies, procedures, programs, or activities of or by any individual employed by or acting in an official capacity for The George Washington University.
 The Student Grievance Procedures are not intended to be used to resolve charges of sexual harassment, which includes sexual violence.
-For grievance procedures to resolve charges of sexual harassment, please consult the Sexual Harassment and Sexual Violence Policy and Procedures.
+For grievance procedures to resolve charges of sexual harassment, please consult the Sexual and Gender Based Harassment and Interpersonal Violence Policy.

 The procedures are intended to encourage resolution of the student's grievance informally, when appropriate, and at the earliest possible stage.
 At the same time, when such resolution is not possible or appropriate, these procedures provide for a more formal review of the student’s grievance by individuals not party to the case, and a final decision based upon that review by the appropriate dean or vice president.
 In providing these procedures, it is the intention of the university to carry them out in an equitable and timely manner.
 However, it may not be possible to adhere to established time frames, and extensions of time shall not be construed as failure to follow established procedures.

 It shall be a violation within the meaning of these regulations to discriminate against any student because he or she has opposed any discriminatory practice proscribed by these procedures, or because he or she has filed a grievance, testified, assisted, or participated in any manner in the procedures provided for herein.